erroronline1/customersurvey/readme.md

 * `Array.prototype.contains` and `String.prototype.contains` calls _.contains() for intuitive use. like .includes() but with wider use
 * `_.el(elementId)` returns the element by id, just a shortcut
 * `_.contains(obj, values)` checks whether *obj* of type string or array contains at least one occurence of *values* of type string or array
-* `_.ajax.request(method, destination, payload)` where *method* is POST or GET, *destination* the url to be called and *payload* always an object with parameters to submit, that will be converted to url-paramteters in case of GET-request
+* `_.api(method, destination, payload)` where *method* is POST, PUT, DELETE or GET, *destination* the url to be called and *payload* always an object with parameters to submit, that will be converted to url-paramteters in case of GET-request
 * `_.insertChars()` is not used in this project but alike embedded in the jskeyboard class
 * `-.dragNdrop` not used in this project but handles html5 drag and drop events